s0up4200/autobrr-distroless/README.md

 2. **Performance:** Distroless images are significantly smaller than standard images (even Alpine), which can lead to faster startup times, less disk usage, and less network bandwidth consumption when pulling the images.

 3. **Maintainability:** With fewer components in the image, there are fewer things that need to be maintained, updated, or patched.

-### Why aren't autobrr using distroless by default?
-Many users rely on a shell inside their containers to run scripts.
-Distroless images won't let you do that.